Links. Hyperlinks.

 Did you know it’s almost 2025?
 TWENTY TWENTY FIVE.
 Ridiculous.
-Anyway, if you need some specific bookends for this particular quarter-century, the span of ubiquity and usefulness of the period’s defining technology seems as good as anything:
+Anyway, if you need some specific bookends for this particular quarter-century, the span of ubiquity and usefulness of the period’s defining technology seems as good as anything: 15 October 2002: First recorded use of “Google” as a transitive verb, in Buffy the Vampire Slayer episode Help.
+14 May 2024: Google officially launches AI Overviews.1

 Lots of magic here: Print’s 100 best book covers of 2024.